surajrimal07/10Paisa-Backend/README.md

 - Investment dashboard: a dashboard displaying an overview of the user's investment portfolios.
 End-of-day updates on investment opportunities, gains, and losses

-- Diverse asset classes: The app supports multiple asset classes like bonds, mutual funds, stocks, SIPs, IPOs, FPOs, etc. The app also provides detailed information and research on each investment   asset class or opportunity.
+- Diverse asset classes: The backend supports multiple asset classes like bonds, mutual funds, stocks, SIPs, IPOs, FPOs, etc. The backend also provides detailed information and research on each investment   asset class or opportunity.

 - Portfolio tracking: ability to add, edit, and remove investments or portfolios.
 Portfolio performance charts and graphs.